A general family of MSRD codes and PMDS codes with smaller field sizes from extended Moore matrices: Summary of results and comparisons

+Finally, we mention two recent works where new MSRD codes are constructed.
+Twisted linearized Reed-Solomon codes have been introduced in \cite{neri-twisted} .
+However, their field sizes are not smaller than those of linearized Reed-Solomon codes (row 1 in Table \ref{table comparisons MSRD}).
 Some constructions of MSRD codes were recently given in \cite{alberto-fundamental}.
-As explained in Remark \ref{remark different sizes}, such codes are only $ \mathbb{F}_q $-linear, and have minimum sum-rank distance equal to $ 2 $ or $ \sum_{i=1}^g r_i - 1 $ (total number of columns, across all matrices, minus $ 1 $), or require the number of rows or columns to be $ 1 $ at certain positions in the matrices in (\ref{eq codeword as list of matrices}).
+However, such codes are only $ \mathbb{F}_q $-linear, and have minimum sum-rank distance equal to $ 2 $ or $ \sum_{i=1}^g r_i - 1 $ (total number of columns, across all matrices, minus $ 1 $), or require the number of rows or columns to be $ 1 $ at certain positions in the matrices in (\ref{eq codeword as list of matrices}).

-Finally, as we wrote in Subsection \ref{subsec plugging a Hamming code}, the codes in the third row in Table \ref{table comparisons MSRD}, based on Hamming codes and valid for $ h = 2 $ (i.e., minimum sum-rank distance $ 3 $), achieve the maximum possible value of $ g $ with respect to the other parameters, in view of the bound (\ref{eq bound 2 alberto refined}).
-Equivalently, they achieve the smallest possible value of $ m $ with respect to the other parameters.
-As noted in Table \ref{table comparisons MSRD}, the attainable values of $ q $ and $ r $ for such construction are arbitrary.
-Finally, this is the first and only known family of MSRD codes with field size $ q^m $ linear in $ g $, hence linear in the code length $ N =gr $ if the number of columns per matrix, $ r $, is upper bounded by a constant.
-Since their minimum sum-rank distance is $ 3 $, they are either $ 2 $-erasure-correcting or $ 1 $-error-correcting.